Birmingham (UK Parliament constituency)

 Birmingham was a parliamentary constituency of the House of Commons of the Parliament of the United Kingdom for the city of Birmingham, in what is now the West Midlands Metropolitan County, but at the time was Warwickshire.

-Boundaries and History
+Boundaries and history

 Until 1832, excepting for the single year 1275, Birmingham was only represented in Parliament as part of the county constituency of Warwickshire.

-It became a Parliamentary borough in its own right following the passage of the 1832 Reform Act and remained a single constituency electing two members of parliament until it was divided in 1885.
+It became a parliamentary borough in its own right following the passage of the Reform Act 1832 and remained a single constituency electing two members of Parliament until it was divided in 1885.

-The 1832 Reform Act introduced a uniform borough franchise on top of ancient franchise rights in existing Parliamentary boroughs: (see the Unreformed House of Commons for a list of the different franchises in each borough).
+The Reform Act 1832 introduced a uniform borough franchise on top of ancient franchise rights in existing parliamentary boroughs: (see the Unreformed House of Commons for a list of the different franchises in each borough).
 As new boroughs, like Birmingham, had no ancient franchise holders only the new franchise rules applied to them.